As Jane Austen puts it, “For what do we live, but to make sport for our neighbours and laugh at them in our turn?”

 I was born in Ikom, Nigeria (where my parents were missionaries) and come from a Liverpool medical family, but am not a doctor of medicine.
 My first degree was in Jurisprudence from Jesus College Oxford and I was called to the Bar at Gray’s Inn, however was always much more interested in English; this led to a PhD in English Literature at London’s Birkbeck College.
 My doctoral thesis – Pulmonary Consumption: A Shadow on the Lung of the Victorian Psyche – explored the curse-and-cachet of tuberculosis in the nineteenth century (with particular reference to the works of George Eliot and Henry James).
 Despite this unerring focus on the Victorian cult of the Bona Mors, I somehow managed to avoid contracting galloping hypochondria and went on to publish on a variety of subjects.
 I was awarded the 2002 Oleg Zinam Award for Best Essay in the Journal of Interdisciplinary Studies for “advancing dialogue across geographical, disciplinary and denominational boundaries, successfully bridging facts and values, knowledge and faith, science and religion…affirming transcendental values and faith” (William and Henry James: Towards Literary Liberalisation of the Professions).
 Lest this suggests that my output falls exclusively sub specie aeternitatis, I should point out that I equally enjoy the secular mode.

 With such a wide-ranging career history, I have no doubt acquired an enormous breadth of ignorance!
 English was always my first love, however, and I feel that I have now found my niche.
-My crime fiction includes: Crime in the Choir, Crime in the School, Crime in the Convent, Crime in the Hospital, Crime in the Ballet, Crime in the Gallery, Crime in the Heat, Crime at Home, Crime in the Ballroom, Crime in the Book Club, Crime in the College, Crime in the Kitchen, Crime in the Spa, Crime in the Crypt, Crime in Oxford, Crime in Carton Hall and Crime in Retirement (Joffe Books).
-Crime in the Boutique, Crime in the High Street & Crime in the Allotment are on the way.
+My crime fiction includes: Crime in the Choir, Crime in the School, Crime in the Convent, Crime in the Hospital, Crime in the Ballet, Crime in the Gallery, Crime in the Heat, Crime at Home, Crime in the Ballroom, Crime in the Book Club, Crime in the College, Crime in the Kitchen, Crime in the Spa, Crime in the Crypt, Crime in Oxford, Crime in Carton Hall, Crime in Retirement, Crime in the Boutique and Crime in the High Street (Joffe Books).
+Crime in the Allotment is on the way, with Crime in the Salon and Crime in the Tower in preparation.
 See the Coming Soon page for taster extracts.